adsabs/adsabs.github.io/search/_posts/2015-02-09-search-syntax.md

 *FIELD* : [*QUERY*]

 The list of searches shown above were examples of fielded searches.
 Fielded searches ensure that the correct database fields are queried for your results.
 Queries without fields will search in the article metadata and the full-text, which might return irrelevant results.
-For instance, if you are searching for papers by the author Marc Mars, you want to search for author:"Mars, M" in order to make sure you don't return papers that simply have the word "Mars" somewhere in the fulltext.

 Some more example searches: